segmentio/segment-docs/src/connections/functions/insert-functions.md

 ## Code the insert function

-Segment invokes a separate part of the function (called a "handler") for each event type that you send to your destination function.
+Segment invokes a separate part of the function (called a "handler") for each event type that you send to your insert function.

 > info ""
 > Your function isn't invoked for an event if you've configured a [destination filter](/docs/connections/destinations/destination-filters/), and the event doesn't pass the filter.

 The default source code template includes handlers for all event types.
 You don't need to implement all of them - just use the ones you need, and skip the ones you don't.

-Destination functions can define handlers for each message type in the [Segment spec](/docs/connections/spec/):
+Insert functions can define handlers for each message type in the [Segment spec](/docs/connections/spec/):

 - `onIdentify`
 - `onTrack`